RobDesideri/InternalPsModuleTemplate/README.md

 A very light Plaster template for internal PowerShell module:

+- PSM file in root project for smart debug
+- Tests scaffold
+- CD scripts (build + test)
 - No PSGallery
-- No documentation
+- No mkdocs
-- No license
+- No license insertion

 You can choose some features:
 - Code directories (_public_, _private_, _classes_, _resources_)